 The HWA IB-MYP Academic Programme

-At Hillside World Academy, we aim to develop students to be:
+At HWA International School, we aim to develop students to be:

 As an IB World School, the MYP follows in continuum from the Primary Years Programme (PYP).
 Our school ensures students transition well from PYP into MYP and from MYP into the DP, and we want our students to embrace values in accordance with the IB Organization’s mission:

 “The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.

 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.”

 Students will experience classroom environments that provide individualized attention, which also allows students to thrive intellectually, and improve their experiences.
 We cultivate values that embrace a whole-school community spirit and we encourage our students to participate in activities outside of the classroom.

 The MYP aims to develop active learning and international-mindedness among the middle schoolers.
 With their learning connected to the community, the young people can live life with purpose and meaning.
 Another objective of the programme is to promote inquiry into a diversity of issues and ideas of significance in the local and global community.
 Students participating in the MYP will emerge as confident, empathetic, engaged and reflective thinkers.

 HWA MYP units are conducted through explorations of the following 6 prescribed global contexts.
 These global contexts enable the student to connect learning experiences inside the classroom with those outside.
 International mindedness is also developed through the contextual learning process.